reactjs/react.dev/beta/src/content/reference/react/useCallback.md

 }
 ```

 **By wrapping `handleSubmit` in `useCallback`, you ensure that it's the *same* function between the re-renders** (until dependencies change).
 You don't *have to* wrap a function in `useCallback` unless you do it for some specific reason.
 In this example, the reason is that you pass it to a component wrapped in [`memo`,](/reference/react/memo) and this lets it skip re-rendering.
-There are a few other reasons you might need `useCallback` which are described further on this page.
+There other reasons you might need `useCallback` which are described further on this page.

 <Note>

 **You should only rely on `useCallback` as a performance optimization.** If your code doesn't work without it, find the underlying problem and fix it first.
-Then you may add `useCallback` to improve performance.
+Then you may add `useCallback` back.

 </Note>